supercoder186/SceneryPacksOrganiser/README.md

 # Scenery Pack Organiser XP10/11/12

-Are you tired of having to manually sift through all the packs in the Custom Scenery folder and having to reorder them manually?\
+Are you tired of sifting through all the packs in the Custom Scenery folder and reordering them manually?\
 Do you hate having to start X-Plane and quit just to add new scenery packs to the file so you can reorganise it?\
 This simple script is for you!